Benefits Compliance Podcast: Listen to the Latest Episode

-As a reminder, the Medicare Part D notice of creditable coverage should be distributed to employees by October 14, 2022.
-This notice serves to inform Medicare-eligible individuals of whether or not their employer group coverage is creditable.
-That information is necessary to help such individuals avoid paying higher premiums (also known as late enrollment penalties) for Medicare Part D coverage.
+As a reminder, the Medicare Part D notice of creditable coverage should be distributed to employees by October 14, 2023.
+CMS provides a model notice for employers.
+The notice serves to inform Medicare-eligible individuals of whether or not their employer group coverage is creditable.
+This information can help such individuals avoid paying higher premiums (also known as late enrollment penalties) for Medicare Part D coverage.

 Employers should consult with their service providers to determine whether their coverage is creditable using the simplified determination method or actuarial analysis.